azuredevcollege/trainingdays/day7/challenges/challenge-1.md

 AKS comes with the kubernetes-dashboard installed by default.
 Accessing the dashboard requires us to create a `ServiceAccount` with the _cluster-admin_ `ClusterRole`.

-To create these `Resources` within our kubernetes cluster we will first declare the desired configuration for our `ServiceAccount` in a yaml file and apply the desired configuration to our cluster using the `kubectl apply` command.
+To create these `Resources` within our Kubernetes cluster we will first declare the desired configuration for our `ServiceAccount` in a yaml file and apply the desired configuration to our cluster using the `kubectl apply` command.